tsunami416604/azure-docs.hu-hu/articles/aks/tutorial-kubernetes-app-update.md

 SHOWHOST = 'false'
 ```

 Mentse és zárja be a fájlt.
-A `vi`alkalmazásban `:wq`használja a t.
+A `vi` alkalmazásban használja a t `:wq` .

 ## <a name="update-the-container-image"></a>A tárolórendszerkép frissítése